MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 ### Components

 - [Azure IoT Edge](https://azure.microsoft.com/services/iot-edge) runs containerized workloads on devices, providing low-latency connectivity and conserving bandwidth.
-- [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub) is a managed, cloud-hosted service that acts as a central message hub for communication between IoT applications and the devices they control.
+- [Azure IoT Hub](https://azure.microsoft.com/services/iot-hub) is a managed, cloud-hosted service that acts as a central message hub between IoT applications and the devices they control.
 - [Azure Container Registry](https://azure.microsoft.com/services/container-registry) is a cloud-based, private registry service to store and manage private Docker container images and related artifacts.
 - [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines) combines continuous integration (CI) and continuous delivery (CD) to automatically test and build code and ship it to any target.
 - [Azure Functions](https://azure.microsoft.com/services/functions) is an event-driven, serverless compute platform that enables running event-triggered code without having to provision or manage infrastructure.
-- [Azure Storage](https://azure.microsoft.com/services/storage) provides highly scalable, secure, performant, and cost-effective services to store all types of business data, objects, and files.
+- [Azure Storage](https://azure.microsoft.com/services/storage) provides highly scalable, secure, performant, and cost-effective storage for all types of business data, objects, and files.
-- [Azure SQL Database](https://azure.microsoft.com/services/sql-database) is a fully managed, multimodel relational database service that is built for the cloud.
+- [Azure SQL Database](https://azure.microsoft.com/services/sql-database) is a fully managed, multimodel relational database service built for the cloud.
 - [Docker](https://www.docker.com) is an open platform for developing, shipping, and running containerized applications.

 ### Alternatives